ryssbowh/craft-themes/README.md

 If no default is set, the theme engine will just not be used and your templates will be loaded from the root templates folder.

-You can also define there which theme should be used for console requests, this can be useful when you have commands rendering templates.
+You can also define there which theme should be used for console/cp requests, this can be useful when you have commands/cp rendering templates (when sending emails for example).

 ## Blocks (Pro)